Upcoming fundraising walk raises awareness for heart disease, stroke

 GREENVILLE, N.C.
-(WNCT) – Hundreds are expected to gather this weekend in Greenville to raise awareness for national health issues.
+(WNCT) – Hundreds are expected to gather this weekend in Greenville to raise awareness of national health issues.

 The American Heart Association and American Stroke Association will be teaming up for a fundraising walk Saturday at ECU’s Dowdy Ficklen football stadium.